 WAITLIST - Waitlist (stand-by) reservations may be made without payment if a flight is full and confirmed seats are not available.
 On the day of departure, waitlisted passengers will be allowed on the flight as space permits.
 Waitlisted passengers are prioritized by their check-in time on the day of flight.
 Revenue waitlist reservations will have a higher priority than non-revenue reservations.

-Failure of any passenger to check in at least 35 minutes prior to scheduled aircraft departure time will result in cancellation of the passenger’s reservation.
+Failure of any passenger to check in at least one hour prior to scheduled aircraft departure time will result in cancellation of the passenger’s reservation.
 In this event, the passenger will need to pay the no-show fee to reschedule their ticket on another flight (For more information, see No Shows , below.).
 Reserved seats will then be released to waitlisted passengers and additional cargo, if weight and balance permits.

 In order to maintain an on-schedule operation, aircraft may depart prior to scheduled departure time, after the flight closes.
-Thus, passengers who check in early the day of flight must be onsite at flight closing time (35 minutes prior to departure) to ensure they maintain their seat reservation.
+Thus, passengers who check in early the day of flight must be onsite at flight closing time (one hour prior to departure) to ensure they maintain their seat reservation.
 In the event a passenger is not present and is removed from the flight, a no-show fee will be assessed to reschedule the ticket.
 Any checked baggage for the passenger will be moved to freight, if not picked up the same day, and is subject to freight fees and procedures.